(DCS1) Concepts in Indigenous-Settler Relations and Decolonization: Building bridges? Or perpetuating divide?

 Words can shed light on an issue, build bridges in thought, challenge hate, and foster connection, but they can also fall short.
 Language has the potential to generate change, but it can also be used as a weapon.
 During a time when tensions persist, where people and groups continue to be oppressed, language matters, maybe more than ever.
 In the realm of Indigenous-settler relations and decolonization, how does our language contribute to building relationships and forging a pathway forward?
 Does it continue to perpetuate division?
 This session welcomed presentations and papers investigating the use of language and its meaning in Indigenous-settler relations.
 The goal is to encourage critical conversations exploring whether language contributes to building relationships or reinforces the status quo.
 Tags: Indigenous Studies

-Organizers: Alicia Clifford, McMaster University, J Overholser, University of Calgary, Kerry Bailey, McMaster University and University of Saskatchewan; Chair: Alicia Clifford, McMaster University
+Organizers: Alicia Clifford, McMaster University, J Overholser, University of Calgary, Kerry Bailey, McMaster University and University of Saskatchewan; Chair: Amanda Williams, Mount Royal University

 Presentations